Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 Neuroscience also reframes one of leadership's most persistent misconceptions: that emotion interferes with rational performance.
 In reality, emotion determines whether rational thinking is available at all.

-The brain’s emotional systems influence attention, memory, and decision-making before conscious reasoning occurs.
+The brain's emotional systems influence attention, memory, and decision-making before conscious reasoning occurs.
 When people experience threat, uncertainty, or social risk, neural resources shift toward protection.
-Studies show that stress can reduce working memory capacity by 20–30%, directly impairing judgment, problem-solving, and communication.
+Studies show that stress can reduce working memory capacity by 20 to 30 percent, directly impairing judgment, problem-solving, and communication.

-This is why trust and psychological safety are not “soft” leadership concepts.
+This is why trust and psychological safety are not "soft" leadership concepts.
 Large-scale team research has shown that psychological safety is the strongest predictor of team performance, outweighing talent, tenure, or structure.
 When people feel safe, the brain remains flexible.
-When they don’t, it becomes defensive.
+When they do not, it becomes defensive.

 As organizations push ambitious goals into 2026, the emotional climate in which those goals are introduced will determine whether people engage or retreat.